-NEWARK, N.J. — A New York man and a New Jersey woman are accused of roles in a conspiracy to distribute dangerous designer drugs, including a synthetic opioid that authorities say is several times more potent than morphine.
+NEWARK, N.J. — A New York man and a New Jersey woman have admitted their roles in a conspiracy to distribute dangerous designer drugs, including a synthetic opioid that authorities say is several times more potent than morphine.

-Federal prosecutors say 34-year-old Brian Parker, of Long Island City, New York, and 29-year-old Victoria Koleski, of Farmingdale, New Jersey, conspired to distribute the drugs.
-Both were arrested Tuesday and were due to make their initial court appearances later in the day.
+Federal prosecutors say 34-year-old Brian Parker, of Long Island City, New York, and 30-year-old Victoria Koleski, of Farmingdale, New Jersey, pleaded guilty Wednesday to conspiracy and drug charges.
+They both face up to 20 years in prison when they’re sentenced in July.

-Parker allegedly made and distributed the drugs through two online companies he controlled.
-The substances he allegedly sold were linked to a May 2016 overdose death in Madison, Wisconsin.
+Parker admitted making and distributing the drugs through two online companies he controlled.
+The substances were linked to a May 2016 overdose death in Madison, Wisconsin.